morgant/43f/INSTALLING.md

 SYSTEM REQUIREMENTS
 -------------------

-`43f` has been tested on Mac OS X and Linux and requires Bash 3+.
+`43f` has been tested on Mac OS X, Linux, and OpenBSD.
+It requires Bash 3+ and Sebastian Freundt's [Dateutils](http://www.fresse.org/dateutils/) for calculating relative dates.
+These should be installed prior to following the installation instructions below.

-_NOTE:_ On OpenBSD, the [dateutils](http://www.fresse.org/dateutils/) package is required for calculating relative dates.
-This may become a prerequisite on all platforms in the near future.

 BASIC INSTALLATION
 ------------------